 Text message marketing is regulated by something known as the TCPA (Telephone Consumer Protection Act.
 Overseeing the enforcement of the TCPA is the FCC (Federal Communications Commission**), FTC (Federal Trade Commission), and CTIA (Cellular Telecommunications Industry Association)**.

-We won’t go into the laws and regulations around text message marketing here, but it’s important to know that it exists.
+We won’t go into all of the rules that govern text or SMS marketing in this article, but you can review our guide on text message laws and regulations to learn more.
 And it’s even more important to know that your provider is well versed in it and takes matters of consent very seriously.
 It doesn’t hurt to ask them in advance of purchase what they do for you, the marketer, to make things such as compliance as simple and attainable as possible.

 More likely than not, text marketing isn’t all your organization is doing to communicate.
 You might also have a host of other digital tools making up your internal or external operations.
 With that in mind, you want to find a provider who takes the flexible nature of text marketing into consideration and allows you to integrate it with your existing marketing programs.
 A good SMS provider will have ample integration opportunities, either through Zapier or another program, that allows you to connect your text marketing with your existing systems.